 Fernando Ribeiro: Moonspell likes to write new stuff and throughout the years we have developed a creative process to involve all the band, 1755 was not different. it all started on pen and paper, ideas, loose vocals tracks and riffs and bit by bit we went and introduced the elements needed to tell this story.

-We worked on it for one and a half year and had two recording sessions with Tue Madsen and a very long pre-production with our orchestrator Jon Phipps, who had a major role on the final outcome I mist say.
+We worked on it for one and a half year and had two recording sessions with Tue Madsen and a very long pre-production with our orchestrator Jon Phipps.
+He had a major role on the final outcome I mist say.

 Personally, I was impressed by genial instrumental side of the album with big amount of orchestral and traditional elements.
 Who is the main author of the music, and who is behind orchestral parts?